 Read This: Luke 1:1-4

-The Bible is a historical book, and there are accepted methods for vetting the authenticity of historical writings.
+Stepping back, since Luke’s gospel is part of the Bible, it’s also important to know you can trust the Bible.
+This is a reasonably straightforward process since there are accepted methods for vetting the authenticity of historical writings.
 For example:

 The Bibliographical Test — Historical writings are translated from ancient manuscripts.
 How reliable are the biblical manuscripts?

 The Internal Evidence Test — The Bible features historical teachings and events.
 Did the original writers report them accurately?